Turpster/gyskate-back-end/README.md

-# gyskate-back-end
+# gyskate.com's backend.
 The repository that is responsible for the back-end of gyskate.com